BA in Writing Studies

 Business and Technical Writing

 Business writing skills are essential in today's job market.
-Whether you are writing a coherent and well-argued grant proposal, or simply conveying information across any number of digital marketing channels, the ability to communicate effectively in writing is always in-demand.
+Whether you are writing a grant proposal, or conveying information across digital marketing channels, the ability to communicate effectively in writing is always in-demand.

 Learn the importance of audience and context when writing professionally, how to conduct formal and informal research, brainstorming, and peer review.
 Plus, apply narrative strategies and the power of storytelling to business, science, and non-profit organizations.

 Study the impact of technology on communication, and how the design of the web necessitates the implementation of specific strategies and tools.
-The BA in Writing Studies degree also covers technical writing, a growing field in which complex technical information is documented in more easily-understood language.
+The BA in Writing Studies degree also covers technical writing, a growing field in which complex technical information is documented in easy-to-understand language.

 Creative Writing Degree